COVID Temple Closure Announcement

 To all Hokkeko Members and Visitors:

-Due to the pandemic the Temple remains closed through the end of November.
+Due to the pandemic the Temple remains closed until further notice.
 The decision to reopen the Temple will be made in accordance with government regulations and Nichiren Shoshu Temples (NST).

 Temple events are being conducted virtually.
 Please reach out to your Area Coordinator to learn how to participate.
 To receive regular updates from the Temple subscribe to the Weekly Events e-Newsletter.